A Stable Marriage Requires Communication: Verifying the Output of a Given Stable Marriage Mechanism

 \section{Verifying the Output of a Given Stable Marriage Mechanism}

-As noted in Section \ref{sec:summary}, while the lower bound of Corollary \ref{cor:sm-verify} are tight, we do now know whether that of Corollary \ref{cor:sm} is tight as well.
+As noted in Section \ref{sec:summary}, while our lower bound for verifying the stability of a given marriage is tight, we do now know whether our lower bound for finding a stable marriage is tight as well.
 We note that we do not even know a tight lower bound for verifying whether a given marriage is the $M$-optimal stable marriage.

 \begin{open} What is the worst-case complexity of verifying whether a given marriage is the $M$-optimal stable marriage? \end{open}

 As in the case of Open Problem~\ref{findstab-comparisons}, we do not have any $o(n^2 \log n)$ algorithm for verification of the $M$-optimal stable marriage, even randomized and even in the strong two-party communication model, nor do we have any $\omega(n^2)$ lower bound, even for deterministic algorithms and even in the simple comparison model.